arilamstein/hometown_analysis/README.md

 I view this project as having 2 distinct phases:
   1. Analyzing data from the [American Community Survey (ACS) 5-Year Estimates](https://en.wikipedia.org/wiki/American_Community_Survey).
    I have prior experience working with this dataset, which is why it is a natural place to start.
-However, it only goes back to 2010.
+However, the 5-year ACS only goes back to 2009.

   2. Combining ACS data with data from the 1980, 1990 and 2000 Decennial Censuses.
 I have not worked with these datasets before, but I believe that they can be accessed via [IPUMS](https://www.ipums.org/).

-I am currently working on Phase 1, and am am recording my progress using Jupyter Notebooks:
+I have completed substantial work on (1), and recorded my progress using Jupyter Notebooks:

 Getting Started:
   * [01-geographic-choice.ipynb](./01-geographic-choice.ipynb)